mp-se/gravitymon/README.md

 http://gravmon.local/config.htm

 This page is divided into several categories of settings.
 The first one contains device settings, mDNS name, temperature format, and gyro calibration data.
+The interval setting is the amount of time the device will be in sleep mode between readings (interval is in seconds).

 Calibration needs to be done or the device will not work correctly.
 Place the device flat on a surface with gyro up and press the calibrate button when it's stable.

+__TODO: Update image for config settings.__

 ![Config - Device](img/config1.png)

-The second section contains the push settings, two URL's for http sending and one for Brewfather.
-The interval setting is the amount of time the device will be in sleep mode between readings (interval is in seconds).
+The second section contains the push settings, two URL's for http posts, Brewfather and settings for InfluxDB v2.

 ### This is the format used for standard http posts.
 ```